Pharmacy benefit management: Market and competition

-In 2015, the three largest public PBMs were Express Scripts, CVS Health (formerly CVS Caremark) and United Health/OptumRx/Catamaran.
-As of 2018, the three largest PBMs controlled more than 80% of the market.
+As of 2015, the three largest public PBMs were Express Scripts by CIGNA, CVS Health (formerly CVS Caremark, by CVS Aetna) and OptumRx/Catamaran by United Health.

+As of 2022, Caremark Rx, Express Scripts, OptumRx, Humana, Prime Therapeutics, and MedImpact Healthcare Systems were the six largest PBMs that control 95% of the market, while the top three controlled 80% of the market.
+As of 2024, the top 3 controlled a market of almost $600 billion.

+The National Community Pharmacists Association reported that health insurance premiums increased by a nationwide average of 16.66% between 2015 and 2019.
+In states with licensing regulations, the increase in premiums was 0.3% lower than the national average, while in states without these regulations, it was 0.4% above the average.

 Express Scripts

-In 2012 Express Scripts acquired rival Medco Health Solutions for $29.1 billion and became "a powerhouse in managing prescription drug benefits".
-As of 2015, Express Scripts Holding Company was the largest pharmacy benefit management organization in the United States. with 2013 revenues of $104.62 billion.
+In 2012, Express Scripts acquired rival Medco Health Solutions for $29.1 billion and became "a powerhouse in managing prescription drug benefits".
+As of 2015, Express Scripts Holding Company was the largest pharmacy benefit management organization in the United States.

-In October 2015 Express Scripts began reviewing pharmacy programs run by AbbVie Inc and Teva Pharmaceuticals Industries Ltd regarding the potential use of tactics that "can allow drugmakers to work around reimbursement restrictions" from Express Scripts and other insurers.
+In October 2015, Express Scripts began reviewing pharmacy programs run by AbbVie Inc and Teva Pharmaceuticals Industries Ltd regarding the potential use of tactics that "can allow drugmakers to work around reimbursement restrictions" from Express Scripts and other insurers.
 These reviews resulted from investigations into "questionable practices" at Valeant Pharmaceuticals International Inc's partner pharmacy, Philidor Rx Services.

 CVS Health

-In 1994, CVS launched PharmaCare, a pharmacy benefit management company providing a wide range of services to employers, managed care organizations, insurance companies, unions and government agencies.
-By 2002 CVS' specialty pharmacy ProCare, the "largest integrated retail/mail provider of specialty pharmacy services" in the United States, was consolidated with their pharmacy benefit management company, PharmaCare.
-Caremark Rx was founded as a unit of Baxter International and in 1992 spun off from Baxter as a publicly traded company.
-In March 2007, CVS Corporation acquired Caremark to create CVS Caremark, later re-branded as CVS Health.

-In 2011 Caremark Rx was the nation's second-largest PBM.
-Caremark Rx was subject to a class action lawsuit in Tennessee, which alleged that Caremark kept discounts from drug manufacturers instead of sharing them with member benefit plans, secretly negotiated rebates for drugs and kept the money, and provided plan members with more expensive drugs when less expensive alternatives were available.
+In 2011, Caremark Rx was the nation's second-largest PBM.
+It was subject to a class action lawsuit in Tennessee, which alleged that Caremark kept discounts from drug manufacturers instead of sharing them with member benefit plans, secretly negotiated rebates for drugs and kept the money, and provided plan members with more expensive drugs when less expensive alternatives were available.
 CVS Caremark paid $20 million to three states over fraud allegations.

 UnitedHealth Group

-OptumRx, one of the Optum businesses of UnitedHealth Group Inc, has been a leading PBM.
-In March 2015 UnitedHealth Group acquired Catamaran Corporation for about $12.8 billion to extend this PBM business.
+In March 2015, UnitedHealth Group acquired Catamaran Corporation for about $12.8 billion to extend and grow its PBM business.

-Advocacy and lobbying

-Many Pharmacy benefit managers are represented by the trade association the Pharmaceutical Care Management Association.

-Biosimilars

-PBMs have been strong proponents in the creation of a U.S. Food and Drug Administration pathway to approve biosimilar versions of expensive specialty drugs which treat conditions like Alzheimer's, rheumatoid arthritis and multiple sclerosis.
-PBM's support so-called biosimilar legislation which does not grant brand name drug manufacturers monopoly pricing power.
-In 2015 the Federal Trade Commission found that patents for biologic products already provide enough incentives for innovation and that additional periods of exclusivity would "not spur the creation of a new biologic drug or indication" and "imperils" the benefits of the approval process.